Introduction to job artifacts

 - The artifacts browser will be available only for new artifacts that are sent to GitLab using GitLab Runner version 1.0 and up.
 It will not be possible to browse old artifacts already uploaded to GitLab.

-Artifacts is a list of files and directories which are attached to a job after it finishes.
+Job artifacts are a list of files and directories created by a job once it finishes.
 This feature is enabled by default in all GitLab installations.

 Defining artifacts in